Nordhorn: Old weaving mill

 The old weaving mill once belonged to the Povel factory.
 Nowadays, the old weaving mill is a cultural centre for exhibitions, tourism, and concerts.
 In the mill's building are found, alongside the county brewhouse, a musical pub for live acts and also Ems-Vechte-Welle, a regional radio station for Grafschaft Bentheim and the Emsland.

 Jugendzentrum Nordhorn

 The Jugendzentrum Nordhorn – Nordhorn Youth Centre – has existed since the early 1970s.
 It was Germany's first youth centre and is therefore also its oldest.
 It was once a farm.
 At first, only the "threshing floor" was used, but in the 1980s, the "barn" also came into use.
 In the 1980s, the barn was also the scene of the punk movement in Nordhorn.

-Concerts were held in the barn, and still are, with such acts as Cochise, Geier Sturzflug, Helge Schneider, Killerpilze, Wir sind Helden and In Extremo.
+Concerts were held in the barn, and still are, with such acts as Cochise, Geier Sturzflug, Helge Schneider, Killerpilze, Rammstein, Wir sind Helden and In Extremo.
 Early in 2007, the barn's ceiling lining was destroyed by a storm, but with help from unpaid workers, the youth centre had a complete, new paint job inside by the summer.